St Augustine’s Sin:

-There are no statistics for the scale of cCSA in the UK.
-Prevalence has been assessed at 4% in the USA and 7% in Australia, based on data provided by the Catholic Church, and the UK is probably similar.
+There are no statistics for the scale of clerical child sexual abuse (cCSA) in the UK.
+Prevalence has been assessed at 4% in the USA and 7% in Australia, based on data provided by the Catholic Church, and the UK is probably comparable.
 However, victims are renowned for their reluctance to come forward and many cases of abuse remain undeclared, hidden in Vatican archives.

-Although there is “no robust study” for prevalence, we can make a rough assessment based on available figures.
-The population of England and Wales in 2018 was estimated by the ONS to be 60 million.
-Turning to clergy, the latest available figures claim 5,250 Catholic and 19,560 C of E men and women are engaged in ministry roles.4] Together these numbers of clergy constitute 0.0413% of the UK population.
+In chapter seven we will look at studies and testimonies from abroad, to show abusive clerics tend to commit multiple offences so prevalence is greater than that implied by the number of clerics accused.
+Although there is no robust study of prevalence in the UK, we can make a rough assessment based on available figures.
+The ONS estimates the population of England and Wales in 2018 to be 60 million.
+The latest available figures provided by church organisations, claim 5,250 Catholic and 19,560 C of E men and women are engaged in ministry roles.
+Together these numbers of clergy constitute 0.0413% of the UK population.
 In England and Wales in 2019, the ONS recorded 73,260 cases of sexual abuse before the age of 16 years.
 If clerics were no more likely than other individuals to sexually abuse children, they should account for less than 30 of these cases in a year, proportionate to their numbers in the population.
-Yet the IICSA has recorded more than 100 allegations of child sexual abuse by clerics every year from 2016 to 2020.
+Yet the UK Independent Inquiry into Child Sexual Abuse (IICSA) claims to have recorded more than 100 allegations of child sexual abuse by clerics every year from 2016 to 2020.

-One would expect cases of child sexual abuse by clerics to be zero, and certainly not significantly more than child sexual abuse by other members of society.
+One would expect cases of child sexual abuse by clerics to be zero, and certainly not significantly more than by other members of society.
 In chapter eight, we learn from a former FBI investigator why child sexual abuse is more likely to be perpetrated by Christian clerics.
-Although child sexual abuse is more commonly associated with Catholic clergy, recent figures show that in 2016 the C of E was dealing with 3,300 complaints of cCSA.
-In light of these statistics, the title In Persona Christi seems blasphemously impudent – either Christ is a child abuser or priests do not stand in place of Christ.
+Although child sexual abuse is more commonly associated with Catholic clergy, recent figures show that in 2016 the Church of England was dealing with 3,300 complaints of cCSA.

 IICSA Research Team.
 Child sexual abuse within the Catholic and Anglican Churches.
-Nov 2017.
+P8 Key Findings, Nov 2017.